I’m embarrassed to say that before two months ago, I had never made pulled pork at home.

-- Barbecue dry rub seasoning , to taste
+- ¼ cup Barbecue dry rub seasoning, more to taste if need be

-- Rinse pork shoulder after taking it out of its packaging.
+- Use a paper towel to pat the pork shoulder dry after taking it out of its packaging.

 - Liberally season the pork shoulder with the barbecue dry rub.
 The entire exterior of the meat should be coated.

-- Place the pork into the slow cooker and roast on low for four hours.
+- Place the pork into the slow cooker and cook on low for four hours.